oracle/python-oracledb/doc/src/user_guide/introduction.rst

 Oracle Database.
 It has comprehensive functionality supporting the `Python Database API v2.0 Specification <https://www.python.org/dev/peps/pep-0249/>`__ with a considerable number of additions and a couple of exclusions.
+Synchronous and :ref:`concurrent <asyncio>` coding styles are supported.

 The python-oracledb driver is the renamed, major version successor to `cx_Oracle 8.3 <https://oracle.github.io/python-cx_Oracle/>`__.
 For upgrade